 - In the first stage household and commercial waste is collected and treated so that it can be processed in the gasification reactor.

-- In the second stage synthesis gas, a mixture of hydrogen and carbon monoxide, is manufactured from organic waste by gasification.
-Impurities are removed from the syngas and natural hydrogen is added.
+- In the second stage synthesis gas, a mixture of hydrogen and carbon monoxide, is manufactured from waste by gasification.

 - The final stage is cracking and isomerisation, which “tailors” the molecule chains into products with desired properties.
 This yields high-quality ‘clean’ liquids such as jet fuel (kerosene), diesel, and nafta.

 Similar initiatives are taking place in the UK, California and Canada.
 The process of making syngas out of waste is technically matured and scalable, so is the production of syngas into fuel.
-ENADT is taking the initiative to develop a demonstration plant in the Amsterdam region for the production of EKOrosene (sustainable jet fuel) by means of a biomass gasification plant with Fischer – Tropsch coupling, which is fed with organic waste streams and natural hydrogen.
-ENADT is planning to start production in 2022.
+ENADT is taking the initiative to develop a production plant in the Amsterdam region for the production of EKOrosene (sustainable jet fuel) by means of a MSW gasification plant with Fischer – Tropsch coupling, which is fed with MSW streams.
+ENADT is planning to start production in 2022/23.

 The process was first developed by Franz Fischer and Hans Tropsch at the Kaiser-Wilhelm-Institut für Kohlenforschung in Mülheim an der Ruhr, Germany, in 1925.